privacy-scaling-explorations/zkevm-specs/specs/mpt/scope.md

 There are no nodes in the S tree.
 There is only one L node in the C trie.

-However, note that when there is no leaf in S proof, a placeholder (an empty leaf) is added to maintain the layout.
-So in the case of adding a leaf to an empty trie, we will have a placeholder leaf in S proof and a newly added leaf in C proof.
+Note that when there is no leaf in S proof, a placeholder (an empty leaf) is added to maintain the layout (having a placeholder leaf in S proof in the same rows as there is a newly added leaf in C proof).
+So in the case of adding a leaf to an empty trie, we will have a placeholder leaf in S proof and a newly added leaf in a C proof.

 Two cases need to be considered: account leaf and storage leaf.